BarbaraWachira/alx-low_level_programming/README.md

-this is a repo for C programming
+C more singly linked lists